gzeloni/flutter_todo_list_app/README.md

 2. Widget acts like a button.
 When clicked, it takes you to a new screen (or a pop-up), which shows the entire contents of the task. - COMPLETED
 3. Hold task to show delete option. - COMPLETED
 4. A complete new design for the App. - COMPLETED
+5. Completed Tasks screen. - COMPLETED

 ## Next releases:
-1. Completed Tasks screen. - ON RELEASE

 3. Star button to set the task as important. - ON RELEASE
 4. GraphQL for online storage. - ON RELEASE